 The following article will feature information from a number of sources, including but not limited to world renowned back pain researcher Dr. Stuart McGill.
 It will culminate with what we believe is one of the most effective basic programs for the average individual regarding back pain and rehabilitation.
-It is NOT intended to replace a consultation with a medical clinician / physical therapist, but hopefully some of the thinking in this article will get you on the right track.
+It is NOT intended to replace a consultation with a medical clinician / physical therapist for back pain, but hopefully some of the thinking in this article will get you on the right track.
 As always, we do recommend that you are medically cleared for exercise before implementing Dr. Stuart McGill’s Big 3 exercises for back pain into your daily routine.
 Without further ado:

 Low back pain is fairly common – and increasing in prevalence